VSadov/VSadov.github.io/_posts/2016-11-24-definite-analysis.md

 Interestingly, in VB, for historical reasons, locals not referenced from lambdas do have extents that match the entirety of the method and thus definite assignment analysis is much less strict - it basically exists just to give warnings on some cases that likely to be coding mistakes.

-example of VB local binding maintained through the entirety of the method life time:
+example of a VB local binding maintained through the entirety of the method life time:

 ```vb
 Module Module1